You might have hormone therapy for prostate cancer. Find out about when you have it and the possible side effects.

 - buserelin (Suprefact) – you have this as an injection 3 times a day for 7 days and then a nasal spray 6 times a day

 - triptorelin (Decapeptyl) – you have this once a month, 3 monthly or 6 monthly

 At first, the injections may make your symptoms worse.
 This is called tumour flare.
-Your doctor will give you an anti androgen tablet to take for the first 4 to 6 weeks of your treatment with the LH blocker to stop the tumour flare.
+Your doctor gives you an anti androgen tablet to take for the first 4 to 6 weeks of your treatment to stop the tumour flare.

 Anti androgen tablets

-These tablets stop testosterone from your testicles getting to the cancer cells.
+These tablets stop testosterone made by your testicles getting to the cancer cells.
 Examples of anti androgens include:

 - bicalutamide (Casodex) – you take it once a day

 - flutamide (Drogenil) – 3 times a day

 - enzalutamide (Xtandi) – once a day

 - cyproterone acetate (Cyprostat) - 2 to 3 times a day